By Nicolas Courtial March 13, 2019

 Different Products – Similar DNA

-If you were to compare most of the leading account reconciliations solutions on the market, it would be fair to say that they are very similar in functionality.
-One could argue that because they are designed to resolve the same business issues, it’s only logical they would have to be similar.
+If you were to compare most of the leading account reconciliation solutions on the market, it would be fair to say that they are very similar in functionality.
+One could argue that because they are designed to resolve the same business issues, it's only logical they would have to be similar.
 Any competitive advantage a company would deliver, would be quickly copied by the others, especially in such a small industry where people move from one company to another.

 Having had direct involvement both at Trintech and at Oracle with the product management teams, as well as quite a few ex-colleagues roaming around at Blackline, I think the similarities are due to a deeper reason - namely they all have the same DNA.
 They were all the product of a single mind.
 Someone who has now left the industry but has been instrumental in shaping the solutions that are prevalent in the market.
 With that DNA in place, the software can only evolve into a certain point, it sets a direction that is impossible to steer away from.